What are Vitamins and Minerals?

 Just like the vitamins, each of these minerals plays a unique role in helping the body function.

 Just as the name suggests, this last category is made by combining the first two.
-As of 2006, the Agency for Healthcare Research and Quality provided this lengthy definition: “any supplement containing three or more vitamins and minerals but no herbs, hormones, or drugs, with each component at a dose less than the tolerable upper level determined by the Food and Nutrition Board – the maximum daily intake likely to pose no risk for adverse health effects.”6
+As of 2006, the Agency for Healthcare Research and Quality provided this lengthy definition – "Any supplement containing three or more vitamins and minerals but no herbs, hormones, or drugs, with each component at a dose less than the tolerable upper level determined by the Food and Nutrition Board – the maximum daily intake likely to pose no risk for adverse health effects."

-Typically, an MVM supplement can be placed in one of three major sub-categories:
+Typically, an multivitamin mineral (MVM) supplement can be placed in one of three major sub-categories –

 - Broad-Spectrum MVMs are designed to be taken daily.
 They can be formulated to cater to the specific nutritional needs of men, women, pregnant women, children, or seniors.